mubeenhassan/Calander/calander/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+// If you want to start measuring performance in your app, pass a function
+// to log results (for example: reportWebVitals(console.log))
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+// or send to an analytics endpoint.
+Learn more: https://bit.ly/CRA-vitals See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`